Child abuse: Body modification

-Sexual initiation of virgins
+Sexual rites of passage

 A tradition often performed in some regions in Africa involves a man initiating a girl into womanhood by having sex with her, usually after her first period, in a practice known as "sexual cleansing".
 The rite can last for three days and there is an increased risk of contracting sexually transmitted infections as the ritual requires condoms not be worn.